diversen/git-to-book-docs/README.md

 ...
 ~~~

 If there is not found any meta.yaml, then the books will be built with some default options.
-Title becomes `Unknown` and author becomes `John Doe`.
+Title becomes and author is extracted from the git-repo, e.g. the title of this document becomes `Git to book docs` and the author is set to `diversen`.
 If there is no `cover-image` (for Epubs and Mobi files), then the system will generate a default cover image.

 You can also specify build commands used, when pandoc executes the command.
 You can see an example here: [https://github.com/diversen/git-to-book-docs/blob/master/meta.yaml](https://github.com/diversen/git-to-book-docs/blob/master/meta.yaml).
 You will see that the `format-arguments` are specific to gittobook, otherwise it is a standard pandoc `.yaml file`.
 The `format-arguments` are the command line options given to pandoc.
 You can also add files to `ignore-files`, e.g. `README.md`.